TokoFree/TextureVOUI/README.md

 # TextureVOUI
 Repo Code for all Tokopedia Texture problems!

+# How to Switch Between Texture 2 & 3
+Open Podfile, uncomment the desire version and comment the other one.

 # How to Contribute
 Depends on the problem, we have 3 big areas right now:
 - Texture Issues